The KBF Redfish Challenge Series rolls into its second season in January, 2020. Anglers compete in two divisions.

 Angler of the Year — Competitors receive up to 600 KBF Redfish Challenge Points at each Challenge and up to 1,200 Points in the Championship.
 The number of Points awarded to each competitor drops by 8 or less at each step in rank, the decrement being determined by number of registrants.
 Points from each competitor’s three best Challenges (plus Championship Points) are added together to determine final AOY ranking.
 Points awarded are reported about 48 hours after end-of-competition on the Challenge’s KBF Calendar Events Page (above the Rules Addendum), and series AOY points tallies and ranking appear as a PDF posted on this page.

 Divisional Anglers of the Year receive checks for $500 at the Championship.
-Since 2019 is the series’ inaugural season, there will be no Rookie of the Year award.
 Divisional AOY first place ties will be broken based on Championship ranking.
-For example, if two competitors in the Gulf Division end the 2019 series tied for the top spot with the maximum 18,000 Challenge Points, the one who ranks highest at the Championship will be named Divisional AOY.
+For example, if two competitors in the Gulf Division end the 2020 series tied for the top spot with the maximum 18,000 Challenge Points, the one who ranks highest at the Championship will be named Divisional AOY.
 Divisional Anglers of the Year will be recognized and receive their checks at the Championship.
-The 2019 KBF Redfish Challenge Angler of the Year will also be crowned at the Championship and receive a check for $2,000.
+The 2020 KBF Redfish Challenge Angler of the Year will also be crowned at the Championship and receive a check for $2,000.
+Rookie of the Year will be recognized in 2020, too, and will receive a $1,000 award.

-2020 KBF National Championship Qualification — At the 2019 KBF Redfish Challenge Series Championship, all who finish in the top 10 and who have fished at least one (1) KBF TRAIL Series Tournament or three (3) KBF State or Regional Challenges (bass) will qualify to compete in the 2020 KBF National Championship, a bass competition planned for Lake Guntersville, Alabama in March, 2020.
+2021 KBF National Championship Qualification — At the 2020 KBF Redfish Challenge Series Championship, all who finish in the top 10 and who have fished at least one (1) KBF TRAIL Series Tournament or three (3) KBF State or Regional Challenges (bass) will qualify to compete in the 2021 KBF National Championship, a bass competition planned for the Red River, Caddo Lake, and Cross Lake near Shreveport/Bossier City, Louisiana.

 Rules & Standards

-Challenges are run and judged by the KBF Competition Rules Standard and Event Rules Addenda (found in the KBF Event Calendar).
+Challenges are run and judged by the KBF Competition Rules Standard and event-specific rules found on the Event Page.
 Notable in these redfish events are these rules:

 - Redfish submitted in competition must be from 16.00″ up to (but not reaching) 27.00″.